 - At the societal level, raising public awareness and advocacy efforts for legal reform and law enforcement that will help shift societal paradigms.

-Non-communicable Diseases share common risk factors, including modifiable biological risk factors such as high blood pressure, high cholesterol, and behavioural risks such as unhealthy diets and obesity, tobacco use, alcohol abuse and physical inactivity.
+Non-communicable diseases share common risk factors, including high blood pressure, high cholesterol, unhealthy diets and obesity, tobacco use, alcohol abuse and physical inactivity.

-The statistics show a definite need to upscale prevention efforts, and in 2014, PSI-C began developing stand-alone programming using a Life Course Approach, focusing prevention efforts on youth between 10-19 years of age with the aim of increasing their physical activity, improving their diet and reducing tobacco and alcohol use to prevent the development of chronic diseases.
+The statistics show a definite need to upscale prevention efforts.
+In 2014, PSI/Caribbean began developing stand-alone programming using a life course approach.
+The focus is on youth between ten and 19 years of age with the aim of increasing their physical activity, improving their diet, and reducing tobacco and alcohol use to prevent the development of chronic diseases.
+More details and photos from the NCD program can be found on the PSI/Caribbean website.

 - NGOs and commercial infrastructures